legendsonldh/my-github-2024/README.md

 ## Usage

-0. Prepare your GitHub access token.
-You can generate a new token at [Personal Access Tokens (Classic)](https://github.com/settings/tokens).
+0. Prepare a GitHub access token.
+You can generate a new token in [Personal Access Tokens (Classic)](https://github.com/settings/tokens).
+It should look like `ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.

-1. Modify the `.env` file in the root directory.
-Fill in your GitHub access token, username, and time zone.
+1. Run the following command to install dependencies.

     ```shell
-    GITHUB_ACCESS_TOKEN=ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-    GITHUB_USERNAME=your-github-username
-    GITHUB_TIMEZONE=Asia/Shanghai
-    ```

-2. Run the following command to install dependencies.

-    ```shell
     pip install -r requirements.txt
     ```

-3. Run the following command to start the program.
+2. Run the following command to start the program.

     ```shell
-    python main.py
+    flask --app my-github-2024 run
     ```

-4. Click the `Go Live` button in the bottom right corner of the VSCode window to preview.

-    In alternative, you can open the [`dist/index.html`](dist/index.html) file in the browser.
+3. Open a browser and visit [`http://127.0.0.1:5000`](http://127.0.0.1:5000), fill in your GitHub access token, GitHub username and time zone.
+Click the `Generate` button to generate your GitHub anual data statistics chart.

+    > This process may take a long time, depending on the size of your GitHub data.
+Please be patient.

 ## TODO